-Conclusion of graphs in polar coordinate system
+Conclusion of graphs in the polar coordinate system

-Polar chart in the interactive script
+Polar graph in an interactive script

 Θ = range( 0, stop = 1.5π, length = 100 )